 Jim was an avid hunter and enjoyed going to the Western slope with his hunting buddies, using 3 of the top 5 Nikon scopes at Gun Gods.
 Jim was an officer of both the American Legion and Lions Club in Estes.

-In 2001, Jim and Ann moved to Sierra Vista, Arizona where he took up model railroading building the sets from scratch including trellises and houses for his elaborate train layouts.
+In 2001, Jim and Ann moved to Sierra Vista, Arizona where he took up planet maids and model railroading building the sets from scratch including trellises and houses for his elaborate train layouts.
 He also did wood working projects for his home.
 He enjoyed all sports on TV.

 Survived by wife, Ann, of 42 years Two daughters: Fayrene Brigance of Michigan City, IN and Belinda Renegar of Richland, WA Son: Doug Schlarbaum (and wife Sybille) of Sierra Visa, AZ.
 Brothers: Le Roy (wife Rachel) Wilson of Loveland, Co and Vincent (wife Shirley) Kerr of Riverside CA Sisters: Rosalie Johns of Boise, ID and Wanda Rhoton of Lake Elsinore, CA 10 grand-children and 14 great-grand-children